zaigie/palworld-server-tool/README.en.md

 >
 > Of course, the dark mode is also arranged no problem ~

-Features and roadmap based on parsing of `Level.sav` save files:
+Features based on parsing of `Level.sav` save files:

 - [x] Complete player data
 - [x] Player Palworld data
 - [x] Guild data
-- [ ] Player inventory data

 Features implemented using official RCON commands (available only for servers):